adlersantos/tictactoe-js/README.md

 To play, simply clone the repo and open `tictactoe.html` with your favorite browser.

-Alternatively, you can go to <a href="http://adlersantos.com">my portfolio website</a> and scroll down to see the game.
+More conveniently, you can go to <a href="http://adlersantos.com">my portfolio website</a> and scroll down to see the game.
 Enjoy!